Alessandro-Incantalupo/angular-nx-admin-dashboard-monorepo/README.md

 ## Why I Built It

-Most Angular work I do lives behind NDAs.
-This project exists to make the architecture visible.
 The decisions here are the ones I'd make on any production codebase:

 - **Services as the network boundary**: each HTTP service is the only layer that knows the backend URL and response shape.
 It fetches raw data and hands it off.
 Components never call services directly, which means swapping environments or backends touches one file, not the whole app.
 - **Signal Store as the manipulation and distribution layer**: the store transforms, filters, and derives exactly what each component needs.
 Components consume signals passively.
 The store slice per feature keeps the domain's data and derived state co-located.